The Violin Player

 B.M., Ithaca College School of Music

 Derek has taught a master class at Bowling Green State University, and is scheduled to teach a master class in New York State.
 He has performed in master classes with Christopher Hogwood, Charles Castleman, Elmar Oliveira, and Janet Sung.
 He began his violin studies at age 3, studying with Dmitry Gerikh.
-He studied Violin Performance at the Ithaca College School of Music with Susan Waterbury, and at the University of Cincinnati College-Conservatory of Music (CCM) with Dr. Piotr Milewski and Kurt Sassmannshaus.
+He studied Violin Performance at the Ithaca College School of Music with Susan Waterbury, and at the University of Cincinnati College-Conservatory of Music (CCM) with Dr. Piotr Milewski, Kurt Sassmannshaus, and Giora Schmidt.
 Derek is currently a Doctor of Musical Arts Candidate at CCM.
 When not performing solo repertoire, Derek can be found performing chamber and orchestral repertoire.

 Derek has performed with professional orchestras and opera companies such as the Buffalo Philharmonic Orchestra, the Orchestra of the Southern Finger Lakes, the Northern Tier Symphony Orchestra, where he served as the orchestra's Concertmaster, and the Cincinnati Chamber Opera, where he served as Principal Second Violin.
 Derek has served as concertmaster for numerous other ensembles, including the Grassroots Festival Chamber Orchestra in Ithaca, New York, the Voices Multi-Cultural Chorus’ Orchestra, and the New Violin Family Orchestra.